 RSDD is situated on the edge of Derby.
 The site is approximately 10 acres and includes a playing field, sports hall, attractive grounds, School, and Residence buildings.
 The school is within walking distance of Derby town centre, which has a large shopping centre, swimming pool, sports centres, cinemas, theatres, places of worship, museums, a railway and bus station and restaurants etc. Locally there are also youth clubs, dance classes, football teams and drama groups.
-There are three Residence accommodations on the grounds of RSDD; Morris House, Lydia House and our independent living accommodation used for post-17-year-olds, Friar Gate House.
+There are potentially three Residence accommodations on the grounds of RSDD; Morris House, Lydia House and Friar Gate House.
+They are not all in use, depending upon numbers of residential students.